JonathanYogev/NutritionTracker/docs/deployment/manual.md

     *   Go to [Google Sheets](https://sheets.new) and create a new blank spreadsheet.
     *   Rename the spreadsheet to something descriptive (e.g., "Nutrition Tracker Data").
 2.  **Configure Sheets**:
     *   Ensure the first sheet is named `Meals`.
-This is where individual meal entries will be logged. set the columns names as this example:
+This is where individual meal entries will be logged.

+    * set the columns names as:
     ![Sheet-set-columns](../images/set-sheet-meals.png)
     *   Create a second sheet and name it `Daily_Reports`.
-This is where daily summaries will be appended. set the columns names as this example:
+This is where daily summaries will be appended.

+    * set the columns names as:
     ![sheet-set-columns](../images/set-sheet-reports.png)
 3.  **Share with Service Account**:
     *   Locate the email address of your Google Service Account (this is typically found in the JSON credentials file you downloaded, under the `client_email` field).